openbmc/openbmc/.github/ISSUE_TEMPLATE/bug_report.md

 **Note on Bugs**
-Please note that questions or feature requests should be discussed on the mailing list or IRC.
+Please note that questions or feature requests should be discussed on the mailing list or Discord.
 Please see https://github.com/openbmc/openbmc#contact for info on how to contact us.
 Github Issues in openbmc/openbmc are for bugs only.
 Please remove this section when opening a bug.